ematsuno/MLAI_Emeritus_Course_23/README.md

 #### 1. What proportion of the total observations chose to accept the coupon?

-Coupon acceptance rate is `56.84%`.
+The coupon acceptance rate is `56.84%`.

 The accepted coupons are distributed as follows:

 <img src="images/CouponTypeDistribution.png" alt="Coupon Type Distribution" width="75%">

-Coffee House coupons are the best performers, they will be further analized below.
+Coffee House coupons are the best performers, they will be further analyzed below.

 ## II.
 Bar coupons analysis